ThatCarrotGuy/Carrot-Playground/README.md

 * Animations
 * Assets

-This "Playground" will be updated every now and then to make sure it keeps up with the original game.
+~This "Playground" will be updated every now and then to make sure it keeps up with the original game.~

 Scripts and Assets are free to use under the Apache 2.0 License.

-# Game created by
+## Game created by

-* c4RrOT
+* Carrot
 * Vemmy
 * Lord of Dogz

-# Playground by
+## Playground by

-* c4RrOT
+* Carrot

-# Special Thanks
+## Special Thanks

 * Kat Purpy
 * Lunatical_Dev